A locking-free isogeometric thin shell formulation based on higher order accurate diagonalized strain projection via approximate dual splines: Numerical examples

 \subsubsection{Hemispherical shell}

-The third example consists of a hemispherical shell subjected to two opposite loads in the $xy$-plane, illustrated in Fig.~\ref{fig:sphere_geometry}.
+The third example consists of a hemispherical shell subjected to two opposite loads in the $xy$-plane, illustrated in Figure \ref{fig:sphere_geometry}.
 We also exploit the symmetry and model only a quarter of the structure marked in blue.
-Figure~\ref{fig:sphere_geometry} also illustrates the deformed configuration and the stress resultant $m^{11}$, computed with our formulation and quadratic splines on a $16 \times 16$ mesh.
+Figure~\ref{fig:sphere_geometry} also illustrates the total displacement field, computed with our formulation and cubic splines on a $16 \times 16$ mesh.
+In Figure \ref{fig:shell_stress_slenderness_sphere}, we plot one membrane stress resultant and one bending moment for slenderness ratio $R/t=250$.
+We observe that the stress resultant fields are free of oscillations that typically indicate locking-prone behavior, thereby confirming that our approach is indeed locking-free.

-In Fig.~\ref{fig:shell_tip_sphere}, we plot the convergence of the normalized radial displacement at the pinched point under the load, for which reference solutions exist, see e.g.\ \cite{belytschko_locking_1985,Kiendl_shell_2009}.
+In Figure \ref{fig:shell_tip_sphere}, we plot the convergence of the normalized radial displacement at the pinched point under the load, for which reference solutions exist, see e.g.\ \cite{belytschko_locking_1985,Kiendl_shell_2009}, for slenderness ratios $R/t = 250$ and $2,500$.
 Similarly to the Scordelis-Lo roof and the pinched cylinder, we observe that the standard Galerkin formulation (black) exhibits results on coarse meshes that are largely too stiff, likely due to membrane locking.
 This effect is reduced when we increase the polynomial degree of the basis functions from quadratics to cubics.
 We also see that the Galerkin mixed formulation with row-sum lumping of the strain projection matrix (green) leads to significant errors that do not vanish with increasing polynomial degrees.
 Consistent with the observations for the beam example, we see that our strain projection approach (blue) effectively eliminates the locking effect on coarse meshes and leads to results that are very close to and for the most part practically indistinguishable from the ones of the consistent Galerkin mixed formulation (red).

 In the next step, we carry out uniform $h$-refinement at fixed polynomial degrees $p=2$ through $p=5$.
-In Fig.~\ref{fig:shell_h2converge_sphere}, we plot the convergence of the relative error in the $H^2$ semi-norm in the stress resultant $m^{12}$ with respect to an overkill solution, computed again with the Galerkin mixed formulation on a mesh of $128\times128$ \Bezier elements and splines of degree $p=7$.
+In Figure \ref{fig:shell_h2converge_sphere}, we plot the convergence of the relative error in the $L^2$ norm of the bending moment $m^{12}$ with respect to an overkill solution, computed again with the Galerkin mixed formulation on a mesh of $128\times128$ \Bezier elements and splines of degree $p=7$.

 We observe that the standard Galerkin formulation (black) leads to significant errors on coarse meshes.
 Particularly in the case of quadratic spline functions, we see a clear pre-asymptotic plateau similar to the one observed earlier for the curved Euler-Bernoulli beam, a typical sign of membrane locking.
 Increasing the polynomial degree of the basis functions removes this plateau, also for coarser meshes.
 We observe that our formulation (blue) effectively removes the locking effect, also on coarse meshes with moderate polynomial degree, and its results are practically indistinguishable from the results of the consistent Galerkin mixed formulation (red).